-When it comes to improving site search, marketers and website managers are often their own worst enemy.
-For a large website with thousands of visitors, even the most miniscule improvement in the conversion rate has an impact on revenue.
-Analyzing the data coming in from the website, blog, marketing automation and CRM systems has become a science.
+When it comes to improving , marketers and managers are often their own worst enemy.
+For a large with thousands of visitors, even the most miniscule improvement in the number of conversions has an impact on revenue.
+Analyzing the data coming in from the , blog, marketing automation and CRM systems has become a science.

 The Big Picture

 - Let go of outdated beliefs about site search.
 It’s time to start paying attention to your .
 Econsultancy found that due to the higher level of intent, users convert at a rate of five to six times higher than their counterparts not using a .
 If you’re not paying attention to , like most marketing and web teams, you’re certainly missing out.

 - Understand the role search plays in your user experience.
 Where does your land in terms of traffic?
 Does the frequent path of users include a specific ?
 The analytics engine on your can help you answer this to see if your users are using the at all, and at what stage of their process.
 After this, try to find out what type of visitors are seeking to provide more .

 - Use the language of your customers rather than your own.
 Every company has their own internal jargon they use for what they’re doing and often their own view of how life-changing their products are.
 A on your won’t know your buzzwords.
 Spend some time talking to a sample of customers and find out how they view your products and services.
 Then position your message accordingly, such as with processing.